|

 They did this by playing games, such as cards, baseball, dominoes, checkers, etc.

-or in most cases be read to, unless your Albert Ruger of Co.
-E, he spent his time sketching an over view of Camp Chase and
+read or in most cases be read to, unless your Albert Ruger of Co.
+E, he spent his time sketching an over view of Camp Chase

-The 196th spent almost four months at Stephenson Depot, the men had to sleep on the
+The 196th spent three months at Stephenson Depot, the men had to sleep on the ground,

-ground, sometimes in cold and muddy conditions, and were sheltered from the inclement spring and summer weather by only canvas
+sometimes in cold and muddy conditions, and were sheltered from the inclement spring and summer weather by only canvas tents,

-tents, many of them became sick, the 196th lost one man to illness at Stephenson's Depot, eighteen year old William Walters
+many of them became sick, the 196th lost one man to illness at Stephenson's Depot, eighteen year old William Walters from

 When the Post Hospital couldn't handle the number of sick, they would send the others to the large